 These demand-driven models assume that the supply side of the regional economy is entirely passive.
 This can be motivated in two alternative ways.
 In the short and medium runs this requires general excess productive capacity and significant regional unemployment.
-In the long run, supply-side passivity holds where the supply of the primary inputs of labour and capital eventually becomes infinitely elastic, as migration and capital accumulation ultimately eliminate any short-run capacity constraints (McGregor et al, 1996)14.
-We do not believe that the economy of England (or London) can be accurately characterised by an entirely passive supply side, even over the longer-term.
-However, in the present paper we continue to apply an IO approach.
-The results can be regarded as reflecting the maximum potential stimulus to aggregate demand in the economy of England.
-Alternatively, the results can be regarded as simply reflecting an accounting attribution.
-A complete analysis of impacts on the English economy would necessitate an application of our CGE model of England to allow us to capture supply-side constraints.
+In the long run, supply-side passivity holds where the supply of the primary inputs of labour and capital eventually becomes infinitely elastic, as migration and capital accumulation ultimately eliminate any short-run capacity constraints (McGregor et al, 1996)7.